alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

 In the examples above, all data will be stored in memory.
 However, Zarr can use a variety of other storage layers.
-For example, data can also be stored on the file system, e.g.:
+For example, data can be stored on the file system, e.g.:

 {% highlight python %}